Point-In-Time (PIT) Count

 Locally, Aurora coordinates PIT counts for Vanderburgh, Posey, Warrick, Spencer, Perry, Gibson, Daviess, Dubois, Pike and Knox counties.
 These counties make up Region 12 of Indiana’s Balance of State Continuum of Care.

-Our 2025 PIT count was January 29-30.
+Our 2026 PIT count is January 28-29.

 Data collected during this year’s PIT will be available later this year once it’s finalized by HUD.